Thursday, November 13, 2025

 Each sighting felt like a page from a larger story — one written by winds, seasons, and ancient instinct.
 October in Mount Abu does that: it slows you down, sharpens your senses, and rewards patience with moments that linger.

 Deepawali, meanwhile, played out differently this year.
 The expected tourist rush never arrived.
-I found the calm refreshing, even though many locals were disappointed.
+I found the calm refreshing, though many locals were disappointed.
 With quieter roads and gentler days, the hill station slipped into a peaceful rhythm — one that seemed in tune with the returning migrants.

 Bird of the week.